Hieromon/AutoConnect/mkdocs/faq.md

 Because AutoConnect does not send a login success response to the captive portal requests from the smartphone.
 The login success response varies iOS, Android and Windows.
 By analyzing the request URL of different login success inquiries for each OS, the correct behavior can be implemented, but not yet.
 Please resets ESP8266 from the AutoConnect menu.

-## <i class="fa fa-question-circle"></i> AutoConnect behavior is not stable with my sketch.
+## <i class="fa fa-question-circle"></i> AutoConnect behaves not stable with my sketch yet.

 If AutoConnect behavior is not stable with your sketch, you can try the following measures.

 ### 1. Change WiFi channel

 Both ESP8266 and ESP32 can only work on one channel at any given moment, this will cause loss of connection on the channel where your station operates the captive portal.
-If the channel of the AP which you want to connect is different from the SoftAP channel, the operation of the captive portal will not respond with the screen of AutoConnect connection attempt remains displayed.
+If the channel of the AP which you want to connect is different from the SoftAP channel, the operation of the captive portal will not respond with the screen of the AutoConnect connection attempt remains displayed.
+In such a case please try the [AutoConnectConfig](apiconfig.md#autoconnectconfig) to match the [channel](apiconfig.md#channel) to the access point.

 ### 2. Change arduino core version